-This article first appeared in the Effective Evangelism column of the Christian Research Journal, volume 25, number 04 (2003).
+This article first appeared in the Effective Evangelism column of the CHRISTIAN RESEARCH JOURNAL, volume 25, number 04 (2003).
 The full text of this article in PDF format can be obtained by clicking here.
 For further information or to subscribe to the CHRISTIAN RESEARCH JOURNAL go to: http://www.equip.org/christian-research-journal/

 Popular and prolific Buddhist author Thich Nhat Hanh reports in his book, Living Buddha, Living Christ, that his “personal shrine” contains images of both Buddha and Jesus, whom he deems spiritual brothers, both worthy of veneration.
 Given the current popularity of the Dalai Lama and books and magazines on Buddhist meditation and practice, it seems many Americans might also hold Hahn’s perspective.
 Those caught in the strong winds of religious toleration and relativism shrink from logically judging the truth claims of these great religious founders.
 Instead, people often assume that they were equally significant “spiritual teachers” who taught roughly the same thing.
 Accepting both Jesus and Buddha as enlightened beings is taken to be nonjudgmental, inclusive, and affirming of both Christians and Buddhists.
 Why bother considering one teacher above the other — especially in our contemporary pluralistic culture?
 How should Christians, who worship Jesus alone, respond to this pervasive notion that Jesus and Buddha were great spiritual masters on the same plane?